yuetsin/typesettings/README.md

 # typesettings
-Some LaTeX based TypeSettings Attempts. **no warranty for any consequences**
+Some LaTeX based TypeSettings Attempts.

 > ⚠️ Warning: Not all of these pieces are under `Public Domain`.
 ---